lethal233/lethal233.github.io/_pages/about.md

   - Web testing

 - Software Testing Engineer Intern @ Lakala Payment Co., Ltd. in Shenzhen, 09/2021-12/2021
-  - Automated testing framework (functional testing, performance testing, stress testing and reliability testing) for blockchain application
+  - Constructed the automated testing framework of a blockchain application

 # Honors and Awards